2022–23 East Carolina Pirates men's basketball team

 The 2022–23 East Carolina Pirates men's basketball team represented East Carolina University during the 2022–23 NCAA Division I men's basketball season.
 The Pirates were led by first year head coach Michael Schwartz, and played their home games at Williams Arena at Minges Coliseum as ninth-year members of the American Athletic Conference.
+They finished the season 15–16, 6–12 in AAC Play to finish in ninth place.
+They defeated South Florida in the first round of the AAC tournament before falling to Houston in the quarterfinals.

 Previous season

 The Pirates finished the 2021–22 season 15–15, 6–11 in AAC play to finish in ninth place.
 They lost in the first round of the AAC tournament to Cincinnati.

 On March 11, 2022, ECU fired Dooley after four seasons.
 On March 16, 2022, the Pirates hired former Tennessee assistant Michael Schwartz as their next head coach.